mavillez/Oblivion/docs/source/modules.rst

       3) binutils/2.34   7) libxml2/2.9.10     11) UCX/1.8.0
       4) GCC/9.3.0       8) libpciaccess/0.16  12) libfabric/1.11.0

 Now, not only OpenMPI is loaded, but also UCX, PMIx, etc., are loaded.
 UCX stands for Unified Communication X and is "an optimized production communication framework for modern, high-bandwidth and low-latency networks" (see https://github.com/openucx/ucx) meaning for infiniband.
-PMIx stands for Process Management Interface - Exascale and, in a simplified formn, enabbles the interaction of MPI applications with Resource Managers like SLURM.
+PMIx stands for Process Management Interface - Exascale and enables the interaction of MPI applications with Resource Managers like SLURM (see https://pmix.github.io)

 Let us now use an enviromment based on GCC-11.2.0.
 Hence, load the module GCC/11.2.0 (use ``module load GCC/11.2.0``) and immediately you see